BNMoyers/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML simply means that your html tags are descriptive.
+Using standardized, descriptive tags help you (and others) understand your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+When items are displayed 'inline' they don't cause breaks in the content, but also can't be styled with height and width (an important feature of block)

 3. What are the 4 areas of the box model?

+The box model is composed of the margin, border, padding, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+align works on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to teams for several reasons, but the chief among them is the ability to collaborate.
+By using branches and pull requests, teammates can work together on a single project without accidently messing up each other's contributions.
+When done, the work can be merged.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.